vinitkumar/node-twitter/readme.md

 ```

 The configuration is in `config/config.js`.
-Please create your own
+Please create your own `.env` file.
+You can find an example of `.env` file in `.env.example`.
 github application [Github Developer Settings](https://github.com/settings/applications) and replace the token and keys.

 ```js
 var path = require('path'),